 - You have an outstanding claim or appeal for Universal Credit or Council Tax Reduction

 - You have an outstanding appeal with the valuation tribunal

 Attending the hearing

-In person hearings at the Magistrates Court have been suspended indefinitely.
-This means you can not attend the Court in person and all hearings will take place via telephone link.
-If you dispute the court summons then you will need to complete a pre-hearing assessment with the Council.
+We have now moved to virtual hearing, taking place via telephone or where required, video link.
+This means you can no longer turn up in person without prior arrangement with the court.
+If you dispute the court summons then you will need to complete a pre-hearing assessment with the council.
 If, ultimately, despite our best efforts, we are unable to resolve your query and you wish to attend a court hearing then you will be invited to do so.
-We will pass your details on to the Court who will contact you separately to arrange a telephone conference call via BTMeetMe.
+We will pass your details on to the court who will contact you separately to arrange a telephone conference call through BTMeetMe.

 Help with Council Tax debt and managing your money

 If you are struggling to pay your Council Tax then you may wish to consider making an application for Universal Credit or other benefits, and you may benefit from some free and impartial debt advice.
 Please see our dedicated page for help with Council Tax debt and managing your money.